AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

 ### HA
 * `single_az_ha` (Optional) Set to true if this [feature](https://docs.aviatrix.com/Solutions/gateway_ha.html#single-az-gateway) is desired.
 Valid values: true, false.
 * `ha_subnet` - (Optional) HA Subnet.
-Required if enabling HA for AWS/Azure/AWSGOV gateway.
+Required if enabling HA for AWS/AWSGOV/Azure/Alibaba Cloud gateway.
 Optional for GCP.
 Setting to empty/unsetting will disable HA.
 Setting to a valid subnet CIDR will create an HA gateway on the subnet.
 Example: "10.12.0.0/24"
 * `ha_zone` - (Optional) HA Zone.
 Required if enabling HA for GCP gateway.
 Optional for AZURE.
 For GCP, setting to empty/unsetting will disable HA and setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".
 For AZURE, this is an optional parameter to place the HA gateway in a specific availability zone.
 Valid values for AZURE gateways are in the form "az-n".
 Example: "az-2".
 Available for AZURE as of provider version R2.17+.
 * `ha_insane_mode_az` (Optional) AZ of subnet being created for Insane Mode Spoke HA Gateway.
 Required for AWS/AWSGOV provider if `insane_mode` is enabled and `ha_subnet` is set.
 Example: AWS: "us-west-1a".
 * `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
 If no value is given, a new EIP will automatically be allocated.
 Only available for AWS and GCP.